 I wasn’t planning on getting rid of a handful of things…

-No, I was planning a MAJOR DE-CLUTTERING!
-I actually made A Whole-Home Declutter Course that walks you through decluttering your home in 7 days.
+I created A Whole-Home Declutter Course that walks you through decluttering your home in 7 days.
 The course is a 7-Part whole-home series that will help you go through your entire house.

 I was so blessed to be given hand-me-downs for our daughter from various friends, so I knew that I could easily pay-it-forward (it’s also a tax write-off if you can donate it to somewhere like the Good Will or Habitat for Humanity).